The Model United Nations Club at the University of Florida is pleased to bring you the twenty-first annual Gator Model United Nations conference!

 Our conference provides a learning experience unlike any other by breaking from the traditional classroom setting to transform high school students into experts on pressing international issues.
 For the weekend, students become delegates in important international forums addressing complex global issues such as preventing the spread of diseases, defending human rights, and upholding justice in the international system.

-GatorMUN is staffed by college student volunteers.
-They primarily come from the University of Florida, but many come from colleges around the state.
+GatorMUN is staffed by college student volunteers, primarily from the University of Florida.
 Some of them have been doing MUN for years, some just started MUN a few months ago, and some do not participate in MUN outside of GatorMUN.
-However, all of them staff this conference because they respect the importance of diplomacy, appreciate educating a new generation of leaders and thinkers, and enjoy the thrill of the weekend.
+However, all of them staff this conference because they have a great time while simultaneously helping to grow a new generation of leaders and thinkers.
 Our staffers are who make this conference happen!